TL;DR

 In the digital age, it's naive to think a minor bump goes unnoticed.
 Insurers have access to a vast web of interconnected data sources.

 The conclusion is clear: attempting to hide an incident is a high-risk gamble that rarely pays off.
-Honesty is not just the best policy; it's the only one that guarantees your cover is valid when you need it most.
+Honesty is not just a strong fit for your needs; it's the only one that guarantees your cover is valid when you need it most.

 Let's quantify the long-term damage.
 We'll use a conservative scenario based on ABI (Association of British Insurers) data which suggests an at-fault claim can increase premiums by 20-50%.